-- 6. Pass the dosage calculations test with a score of 90% or higher (good for two years). - 7.
+- 5. Pass the dosage calculations test with a score of 90% or higher. - 6.
 Submit official college transcript(s) showing completion of prerequisite courses.
-Applicants will be ranked and selected based on the following criteria - 8.
+Applicants will be ranked and selected based on the following criteria - 7.
 Applicants are not guaranteed acceptance.
 A minimum grade of "C" is required for all courses transferred.
-It is strongly recommended that prerequisite courses taken more than five (5) years prior, be audited. - 9.
+It is strongly recommended that prerequisite courses taken more than five (5) years prior, be audited. - 8.
 Provide proof of health records and immunizations mandated by the Texas Department of State Health Services for health care workers.
 Note: All Hepatitis B series must be completed by the first clinical day of the first semester.
-This series requires six months to complete. - 10.
-Provide proof of a current 2-year American Heart Association (AHA) Basic Life Support (BLS) Cardio Pulmonary Resuscitation (CPR) card. - 11.
+This series requires six months to complete. - 9.
+Provide proof of a current 2-year American Heart Association (AHA) Basic Life Support (BLS) Cardio Pulmonary Resuscitation (CPR) card. - 10.
 "Conditional" acceptance into the nursing program is limited; applicants will be ranked and selected based on the following criteria: - a.
-Composite score of HESI A2 (Scores of 75 or greater will be considered for admission) - b.
+Admission standardized exam scores must meet or exceed the benchmark score to be considered for admission. - b.
 Grade obtained in prerequisite course: RNSG 1208 Dosage Calculations - c.
 Additional points earned from taking prerequisite courses from ADN track. - d.
-The Hudson High School cohort will have an additional interview requirement. - 12.
-Completion of all requirements by posted deadlines. - 13.
-Applicants will be notified of "conditional" acceptance via Angelina College student email. - 14.
+The Hudson High School cohort will have an additional interview requirement. - 11.
+Completion of all requirements by posted deadlines. - 12.
+Applicants will be notified of "conditional" acceptance via Angelina College student email. - 13.
 A background check will be done by Texas Board of Nursing procedure (TxBON).
-Clearance from the TxBON will allow you to apply for licensure and take the licensing exam. - 15.
+Clearance from the TxBON will allow you to apply for licensure and take the licensing exam. - 14.
 A random drug screen will be required after admission into the nursing program, but prior to attending the clinical facility.